 When the first hybrid cars hit showrooms roughly two decades ago, they were dismissed as science projects.
-But now, hybrid powertrains can be found in everything from high-end supercars to humble taxis, and even in commercial vehicles.
+Now hybrid powertrains can be found in everything from high-end supercars to humble taxis, and even in commercial vehicles.

 What is a hybrid car?

 Ah, the most pertinent question of them all.
-Quite simply, a hybrid in the context of the automobile means that it’s powered by both an electric motor and an internal combustion engine.
-The two systems work directly with each other to spin the wheels.
+A hybrid in the context of the automobile means that it’s powered by both an electric motor and an internal combustion engine.
+The two systems work directly with each other to drive the wheels.

-The most obvious example of a hybrid vehicle is the Toyota Prius, which was the first modern, mass-produced hybrid car when it made its debut on the Japanese market in 1997.
+The most common example of a hybrid vehicle is the Toyota Prius, which became the first modern, mass-produced hybrid car when it made its debut on the Japanese market in 1997.
 The Prius is now well into its fourth generation, and it’s the poster child of the segment.

 Better fuel economy is the primary motivation behind hybridization.
-But, more recently, automakers are noticing that hybridization also benefits performance.
+But, more recently, automakers have noticed that hybridization also benefits performance.
 We’ll get to that in a second.

-In essence, a hybrid’s electric motor gets its juice from an on-board battery pack that usually sits in the trunk behind the rear seats or in the floor pan to lower the center of gravity for improved handling.
+A hybrid’s electric motor gets its juice from an on-board battery pack that usually sits in the trunk behind the rear seats or in the floor pan, to lower the center of gravity for improved handling.

 When certain driving conditions favor the use of only the electric motor, such as driving below a specific speed or sitting at idle, the engine remains off and thus burns zero gasoline.
 When the battery level gets to a certain depletion level or if heavy throttle loads are required, the gasoline motor automatically kicks in to assist both in recharging the battery and propelling the drive wheels.

 How do hybrids work?